-The HIA sits within the Housing & Communities department of Place Services and specialises in ensuring customers' homes meet their needs.
-With a wealth of knowledge, advice and home improvement services, whose particular focus is helping elderly and vulnerable residents live independently in their own home for longer, the HIA provide guidance and assistance to conduct repairs, adaptations, and improvements.
+The HIA sits within the Housing & of Place department Communities Services and specialises in ensuring customers' homes meet their needs.
+With a wealth of knowledge, advice and home improvement services, whose particular focus is helping elderly and vulnerable residents live independently in their own home for longer, the HIA provide guidance and assistance to conduct repairs. adaptations, and improvements.
 They are responsible for the installation and maintenance of careline equipment.

-Following a restructure, the Careline service moved to the Therapy Reablement Service, which forms part of Adult Social Care Department.
-Careline service offers a local and national monitoring service to people disabilities and other vulnerable and elderly people, 24 hour a day, seven days a week, via a Lifeline Emergency Unit within their own home.
+Following a restructure, the Careline moved to the Therapy service & Reablement Service, which forms part of Adult Social Care Department.
+The Careline service offers a local and national monitoring service to people with disabilities and other vulnerable and elderly people, 24 hour a day, seven days a week, via a Lifeline Emergency Unit within their own home.
 The Careline control centre is operated by specially trained staff who will respond quickly and sensitively to all users' needs.
 The aim is to maintain customers' independence and security within their own home.
-Careline will assist if a user has an accident, fall or a minor domestic emergency, and specialise in assisting people who wish to continue or resume living independently as part of a simple or complex care package.
+Careline will assist if a user has an accident, fall or minor domestic emergency, and а specialise in assisting people who wish to continue or resume living independently as part of a simple or complex care package.

-The review considered the processes in place with regards to Careline and where there is crossover with the Home Agency Improvement including sourcing, charging, receipting, recovery, costs.
-SLAs, response times and customer experience.
-All recommendations were agreed, to address issues identified and will be followed to confirm up implementation according to target dates.
+The review considered the processes in place with regards to Careline and where there is crossover with the Home Improvement Agency including the sourcing, charging, receipting, recovery, SLAs, response times costs. and customer experience.
+All recommendations were agreed, to address issues identified and will be followed up to confirm implementation according to target dates.